brunoric/php-poc-geoapi/README.md

 [![Build Status](https://travis-ci.org/brunoric/php-poc-geoapi.svg?branch=master)](https://travis-ci.org/brunoric/php-poc-geoapi)

 Very tiny Proof of Concept for calculating distances between two points in the globe.
-This application provides a small REST API to play with some customer data and its location.
+This application provides a small REST API to play with some customer data and their location.

 ## Installing and playing